However, on first install, you can’t use the Option or Alt key (this key:

 Open the “Preferences” menu: either find it in the “iTerm2” dropdown menu along the top of the screen or press the Cmd and comma keys. ⌘ + ,

-Choose the Keys tab.
+Choose the “Profiles” menu.

 Change the action from “Send Hex Code” to “Send Escape Sequence” (you might have to scroll a bit to find this).

-In the “Esc +” field, type lowercase “b”.
+In the “Esc +” field, type lowercase “b” and click “OK”.

-For alt plus right, also change the action to “Send Escape Sequence”.
+⌥→ and again change the action to “Send Escape Sequence”.

-In the “Esc +” field, type lowercase “f”.
+This time, in the “Esc +” field, type lowercase “f”.
+Click “OK”.